 Mandarin Oriental, Paris is an extraordinary property filled with French charm and legendary grandeur.
 It boasts some of the best real estate in all of Paris and is located on Rue Saint-Honoré.

 The property is located minutes from some of the world’s most exclusive fashion houses, as well as the city’s most famous attractions.

 This opulent 5-star hotel contains 135 guestrooms and 39 suites.
 Each of the rooms comes with soundproofing, state-of-the-art technology, luxury bedding, Asian accents, free Wi-Fi, a Nespresso machine, a flat-screen TV, and street, garden, or city views.

 The property itself has 2 fine-dining restaurants, including a French gastronomic eatery, a bar, and a patisserie.
 Plus, the spa offers private facilities, steam showers, vitality pools, Guerlain facial therapies, a lap pool, a fully-equipped gym, an Oriental herbal steam room, and more.

 If you’re coming here for business or an event, you can easily set up your meeting space and leverage the excellent events team.

-Average room rates hover around $1,000 per night and can go as high as $1,250 per night for a standard room.
+Average room rates hover around $1,125 per night and can go as low as $1,050 or as high as $1,450 per night for a standard room.